What causes clumsiness? 16 possible conditions

-Clumsiness is indicative of motor coordination problems with daily activities.
+Clumsiness is characterized by motor coordination problems with daily activities.

-Awkward, awkwardness, can not control movements, clumsiness syndrome, clumsy.
+Awkward, awkwardness, can’t control movements, clumsiness syndrome, clumsy.

 Clumsiness is a common problem in otherwise healthy children with normal intelligence.
-Motor coordination problems may affect the ability to perform age-appropriate activities, such as dressing and running.
+Motor coordination problems may affect the ability to perform age-appropriate activities, like dressing and running.
 Clumsy children may be at risk for academic and social problems.
-Low self-esteem may be experienced by the child who has difficulties performing in sports and social situations.
+A child who has difficulties performing in sports and social situations may experience low self-esteem.
 Clumsy children may appear restless due to difficulties balancing and stabilizing their bodies.
 Clumsy children may present with poor muscle tone and posture.
-Working with school personnel and psychotherapists to identify and treat stress, anxiety and victimization due to awkwardness will help improve developmental outcomes long term.
+Working with teachers and psychotherapists to identify and treat stress, anxiety, and victimization will help improve developmental outcomes long term.

-In adults, clumsiness is most often acquired, and may reflect an underlying medical problem.
+In adults, clumsiness is most often acquired.
+It may reflect an underlying medical problem.
 Difficulty with vision or the middle ear many manifest itself as clumsiness, as may the onset of neurological diseases or other medical problems with neurological components.

 - Guillain-Barre syndrome

 - brain cancer